 More tests, tears, and procedures.
 Still no pregnancy.
 The doctors determined I was ovulating every month, but for some reason, the egg was not attaching.
 My doctor suggested we try a hysterosalpingogram or HSG.
 This procedure is where they flush iodine through your fallopian tubes and take an x-ray to see if there is a blockage.

-My doctor told me that some women just needs their tubes flushed to remove possible debris.
+My doctor told me that some women just need their tubes flushed to remove possible debris.
 Because of my endometriosis, he believed there was either debris or scar tissue keeping a fertilized egg from making its way to my uterus.

 More pain and tears but that month something was different.
 I didn’t start my period.
 I waited in anticipation.
 Took one pregnancy test and then another.
 My shock kept me from actually believing we had finally succeeded.